- Career Title

 - Merchant Banker

 - A Merchant Banker is a finance professional who acts as an intermediary between a Company and a regulator like a stock exchange, and also between a company and investors like retail investors, High Net Worth Individuals (HNI’s) or Institutional Investors.
 Merchant Banking is a subset of Investment banking.
 Merchant banking is financial activities relating to SEBI or other financial regulatory related activities.
 The activities encompasses a large set of functions including doing a buy back of your company shares, completing a take over of another company, or doing a public issue where a company offers its shares to the public through an authorised regulatory body like SEBI.
+In cases where companies do private equity deals or even in cases of strategic disinvestment along with transfer of management control, merchant bankers are advisors.
 So whenever a company needs permissions from SEBI, those activities are known as Merchant Banking activities.
 The key attributes of a merchant banker are understanding laws, sharp understanding of numbers, commercial aspects and holistic overview of businesses.

 - Starting Salary